teamdigitale/teamdigitale.governo.it/en/people/lucio-pileggi.md

 ref: lucio-pileggi
 parent_ref: team
 start_date: March 18, 2019
-period_provided: until September 15, 2019
+period_provided: until December 31, 2019
 pa_compensation_level: D category IT Area - economic level D3 / A F3
 ---
 I discovered the fascinating world of computer science, when I was a little child..
 In the early 80s the first home / personal computers arrived to our homes and I started to play with their hardware and software and then to interact with the technical community.
 Up until a few years earlier this kind of experiences were available only to professionals or academics.